 Stop thinking of customer support as a crew of responsive hole patchers who deal with problems as they arise.
 Everyone has an opportunity to fill a customer support role.
 Whole support creates an incredible opportunity to get to know our customers on an intimate level, gaining insight into their needs and their relationship with the product.

-Recognise individual talents.
+Recognize individual talents.

 Give rewards tied to specific actions so employees know you sincerely appreciate their efforts.
 Encourage individuals to use their talents for team success.